simtactics/SimAgent/README.md

 # Sim Agent

-Sim Agent uses a ternary-based state machine that determines the mood at any given moment.
-I'm assuming this is how it always operates because there is always a "Neutral" state in which they're neither happy or sad.
+Sim Agent uses a ternary-based logic pattern to determine a sim's mood and their emotional state.
+The Unknown value (similar to Rust's None) replaces "null" and allows for safe fallback to a Neutral state.

 ## Background

-I've been making hypothetical proof of concepts of how The Sims possibly works without SimAnatics in ChatGPT.
-It started with just the basic needs engine until I came to the conclusion that alone doesn't solve how each sim, or agent, could operate when their needs full.
-But what's the fallback?
-Turns out a simple ternary logic switch was enough to balance it.
-After testing it out on a playground, I rewrote that original proof of concept into this.
+Using ChatGPT, I've toyed with hypothetical proof of concepts of how The Sims possibly works without SimAnatics.
+It started with just the basic needs engine until I started running into some problems.

-Still needs a little tweaking.
-Like even if hunger is really low while the rest are high, the sim's emotional state state remains Neutrual.
-So the average needs to be calculated.
-That being said, I am impressed with how this came out.
+But one problem I kept running into is this Idle state between their red or green states.
+And if they're red, Sims broadcast said need to any nearby object.
+How do I solve that?
+Then I stumbled upon a video about ternary logic patterns.
+I could use "Unknown" as that idle state and combine that with Sims 4's emotions.

+So I fired up prompted for proof of concepts and rewrote myself.
+Kind of like you see the code on a tutorial and write itself.
+Granted, I did make sure to test ChatGPT's results in a sandbox.

 ## License